 Plants are a great alternative if you can’t have pets.
 They improve the air quality in your home and liven up any living space, but they’re more than just decorations.
 They need a lot of love and care.
 Think you’re up for the task of being a plant parent?
 Websites like Rooted NYC can mail you the plant baby of your choice.
 After you’ve shown your plants some love, we highly recommend Wilder Girls by Rory Power—a book about coming of age and the fortitude of women.

 Who doesn’t have a sweet tooth?
 They say cooking is cathartic, but there’s something special about baking—it comes with a sense of glowing achievement as well as delicious rewards.
 You can make your batter from scratch or use a premade cookie dough.
 Either way, you’ll get a yummy snack and a perfect companion to a sweet read.
 Our recommended pairing?
-Field Notes on Love by Jennifer E. Smith, a teen romance that’s just as sweet and satisfying as your freshly baked treats.
+Fake Dates and Mooncakes by Sher Lee, a queer teen romance that’s just as sweet and satisfying as your freshly baked treats.